happygoals/takeaways/docs/Introduction to User Experience Design/Elements of Requirement Gathering.md

     - Goal: To get brief answers from the user about their opinions, preferences, attitudes in a couple of sentences.
 ### Advantages and shortcomings
 #### Advantages
+* Efficient data collection
+    - Collect data from a number of individuals simultaneously.
+* Relatively easy data analyses
+#### Shortcomings
+* Superficial knowledge
+    - Not provide us with insight into the problem area or what we want to design.
+* Recall bias
+    - Users' recollections are incorrect or inaccurate.
+* Social desirability bias
+    - Responses that pleases the researcher
+* Sample bias
+    - Users that chose to participate may not represent the users we couldn't reach or that didn't want to participate.

+### Survey in Iterative Data Gathering Process
+* To lead us to use other techniques
+* To indicate that there are these three prominent ways the user completes a task
+* We can then organize a focus group to try to understand what is driving these preferences.
+* e.g. We could just as easily decide that in fact, following the survey we would like to do a naturalistic observation where we observe males and we observe females engaging in the task.

+## Focus Groups